awsdocs/aws-mobile-developer-guide/doc_source/mobile-hub-add-aws-mobile-nosql-database.rst

 ===================

 #.
 Complete the :ref:`Get Started <mobile-hub-add-aws-mobile-sdk-basic-setup>` steps before you proceed.
+If you already have an Amazon DynamoDB table, see :ref:`How to integrate Integrate Your Existing NoSQL Table <how-to-nosql-integrate-an-existing-table>`.

 #.
 Enable :guilabel:`NoSQL Database`: Open your project in `Mobile Hub <https://console.aws.amazon.com/mobilehub>`__ and choose the :guilabel:`NoSQL Database` tile to enable the feature.